lightning-it/terraform-keycloak-instance/README.md

 (clients, roles, users, IdPs, etc.), we can turn those Codex prompts into a concrete plan for how to grow this module in a way that still feels clean and maintainable.

+## Security & production notes

+- Do **not** check real secrets (SMTP passwords, LDAP bind credentials, IdP client secrets, etc.) into version control.
+- Use secret managers or Terraform Cloud/HCP/CI variables for sensitive values.
+- Review password policies, brute-force settings, and token/session lifetimes carefully before using this in production realms.
+- Treat the examples in this README as starting points, not production defaults.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements